canToo-dev/soget_technical_test/README.md

 - The product owner is curious and likes to read the application code on Github and test it via Github Pages
 - The application should have a mocked backend and store all todos on it (extension of HttpXhrBackend)

+# Explainations about front-end testing
+I got troubles with Jest installation and configuration therefore, I could'nt test the dom
 # Bonus
 You can add any new functionality in this wonderful project if you want to, in order to satisfy your PO 😉  # soget_technical_test